 Have a question?
 Start here!

-Rawmazing has three years of recipes and articles.
+Rawmazing has over six years of recipes and articles.
 There are many ways to find them.
 You can use the recipe index tab at the top of the site or go to the category drop down menu on the right side of the site.
 The search function is great, too!

-There is a wonderful function on this site in the upper right hand corner.
+The site has a wonderful search function on this site in the upper right hand corner.
 It is the search function.
 Enter an ingredient and it will pull up all the recipes that contain that ingredient.
 Put in a search term that you have a question about and it will pull up all the articles that have that search term.
 It is a great place to start when you have a question.

 Recipe development is a tricky thing.
 I carefully balance every flavor and texture with all the other flavors and textures present.
 I take this to an extreme because I want the final recipe to be delicious beyond words.
 If I change just one little ingredient, it changes the whole recipe, requiring re-testing and rebalancing.
 Every ingredient used has it’s own personality, flavor and effect on all the other ingredients.
 It can be a delicate dance to get them all to work together in the most pleasing way.
 I take great pride in what I do and want your results to be the best.